shaltiel/Real-time-Detection-NN-/README.md

 ### Setting up in max:
 3. Open the maxsource/training_set.maxhelp in max and add the external object path.
 Follow the instructions in the patch.
+(OSX, but source code avialable to build in windows)
 4. Load piano vst or input piano and use inference with exsited ONNX model (see /model_pytorch/trainedmodels), or create a new training set.

 ### Train a new model in PyTorch to Max: